pasztor/playground/README.md

 * update the LATEST.md symlink to the new file
 * enlist the real file, in the monthly list
 * need some "helper function" to find out about a .md file, in which month was it published. eg. git log or git blame, or sg. could be processed in order to achieve this.

+And finally: The list of months, when I published a blog entry
+* 2017-07/INDEX.md